maxzheng/great-life-guide/double.md

 learned in this guide.
 By doing that, you can leverage all they have learned and use that to do your bidding -- that's smart, not hard!

-Of course, it's impossible to read everything and listen to everyone, so you do need to focus on some areas based on your interest.
+Of course, it's impossible to read everything and listen to everyone, so you do need to focus on some based on your interests.

 Updates
 -------